detsutut/shinyDBNet/README.md

 ### Data-driven Arcs Suggestions

-When the BN is created from the data, the app may suggest some additional connections that were absent in the user-defined dag but have emerged from data-driven structure learning.
+When the DBN is created from the data, the app may suggest some additional connections that were absent in the user-defined DAG but have emerged from data-driven structure learning.
 The square brackets show the strength of the proposed arcs, i.e. proportion of times an arc have been discovered among the bootstrapped structures.

 <p align="center">
   <img src="src/arcs.png" alt="arcs suggestion panel" width="100%"/>